Chart Color Schemes

 Population growth drivers in Lalor are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, Lalor's population is estimated at around 23,750.
+As of February 2026, the estimated population of the suburb of Lalor is around 23,750.
 This reflects an increase of 531 people since the 2021 Census, which reported a population of 23,219.
-The change was inferred from AreaSearch's estimation of the resident population at 23,560 in June 2024 and validation of 123 new addresses since the Census date.
+The change was inferred from AreaSearch's estimation of the resident population at 23,560 in June 2024, based on examination of the latest ERP data release by the ABS and validation of an additional 123 new addresses since the Census date.
 This results in a population density ratio of 3,084 persons per square kilometer, placing Lalor in the upper quartile relative to national locations assessed by AreaSearch.
 Overseas migration contributed approximately 79.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population